The sappy, synthesized, clarinet-heavy music which used to play under emotional moments in sitcoms.

 - That music was featured so much that the actors themselves imagined that tune during emotional moments of their own lives.

 - Full House: The Trope Namer.
 Does this during every Golden Moment.
+(Which, in this show, is about Once per Episode)

 - Mind you, Full House (as well as pretty much every Sitcom in the TGIF block) tended more for light bass guitar or a synthesizer on high notes over a clarinet, but it was the late 80s/early 90s.